sounkou-bioinfo/wasmer/README.md

 # --- Table Limitation Note ---
 # Dynamic host functions (created with wasmer_function_new_ext) cannot be inserted into tables or used as funcref.
-# Only static host functions (wasmer_function_new_static_ext) are allowed in tables/funcref due to Wasmer backend restrictions.
+# Only static host functions (wasmer_function_new_static_ext, macro-generated for supported signatures) are allowed in tables/funcref due to Wasmer backend restrictions.
+# See the package source for the list of supported static signatures and how to extend them via macros.
 ```

 ## LLM Usage Disclosure